Aquatic Therapy | Leading Edge Physiotherapy Alberta | B.C. Physical Therapy

 Buoyancy is an upward force exerted by a fluid that opposes the weight of an immersed object.

 Buoyancy can provide support or resistance.
 As an assist, it acts to decrease the forces of gravity placed on weak limbs and reduce the stress on painful structures.
 There is less strain on the muscles and joints, requiring less effort to move under water.
-Buoyancy can add a challenge to stronger muscles and can offer resistance when a floating device like a flutter board is pushed or held submerged under water.
+Buoyancy can add a challenge to stronger muscles and can offer resistance when a floating device like a flutter board is pushed or held submerged underwater.

 Fluid Resistance is the force that opposes the motion of an object through a fluid.
 Viscosity is the characteristic of the fluid that defines the amount of resistance that it will exert.

-In aquatic therapy, the viscous nature of the water, while not significant compared to other fluids like molases, will nonetheless provide resistance.
+In aquatic therapy, the viscous nature of the water, while not significant compared to other fluids like molasses, will nonetheless provide resistance.
 Basically a person has to push their way through the water and the water will slow them down.

-Fluid resistance is beneficial in that it can support a person and hold them in position when still and will offer resistance when they are moving.
+Fluid resistance is beneficial because it can support a person and hold them in position when still and will offer resistance when they are moving.
 This resistance makes water the perfect environment to perform balance exercises.
 Further, because the resistance is in all directions, fluid resistance increases the sensory awareness and strength of muscles equally in all of the muscles submersed in the water